IBM/BlockchainSmartContractTrading-CompositeJourney/README.md

 Now Member participants can submit `Offer` transactions to bid on a product listing.

 For each `member id`, select the user id from the tab on the upper right hand-side that probably says `Seller` at the moment.
-Select MemberA on the left hand side and then `use now` as is demostrated in the graphic below.
+Select MemberA on the left hand side and then `use now` as is demonstrated in the graphic below.

 ![Select member](images/select-member.png)

 To submit an `Offer` transaction select the `test tab` and click on `Submit Transaction` button.
-> `ListingID` is the id of the listing copied from the `ProductListing` registry.

 ```
 {
   "$class": "org.acme.product.auction.Offer",
   "bidPrice": 50,
-  "listing": "resource:org.acme.product.auction.ProductListing#<ListingID>",
+  "listing": "resource:org.acme.product.auction.ProductListing#l1",
   "member": "resource:org.acme.product.auction.Member#memberA@acme.org"
 }
 ```